 Drunk Driving / OVI / DUI Defense

 Being charged with DUI / OVI and not knowing how this case is going to impact your future can be a stressful experience.
 To make matters worse, there is a lot of misinformation about drunk driving charges, and there are a lot of attorneys that advertise themselves as "DUI Lawyers" in the Columbus, Ohio area.

-If you have been charged with DUI / OVI in Columbus or Central Ohio, the first thing to do is to educate yourself about DUI/OVI consequences and the DUI/OVI court process.
+If you have been charged with DUI / OVI in Columbus or Central Ohio, the first thing to do is to educate yourself about the consequences and the court process.
 The second thing to do, after you understand the situation better, is to determine if you are going to plead guilty or contest the charge, decide if you are going to hire a lawyer, and choose what lawyer you are going to hire.
 This website contains valuable information to help you learn about DUI / OVI, as well as some criteria for hiring an attorney (see the links at the bottom of the page for phones or the side of the page for laptops).
-Another good source of information is the book 'I Was Charged With DUI/OVI-Now What?!'Consequences For Ohio DUI/OVI Guide, which you can download for free here.
+Another good source of information is the Ohio DUI/OVI Guide, which you can download for free here.

 - Have your driver’s license returned

 While the case is pending, you may be able to have your administrative license suspension terminated or stayed, which means you get your license back